Robesonia, Pennsylvania: In popular culture

 In the ABC Studios television series How to Get Away with Murder, Oliver Hampton is scrolling for a new career position after his current boss Annalise Keating is sent to prison while being framed for the murder of Wes Gibbins, and one of the job postings is for a Junior Web Developer position in Robesonia, Pennsylvania.
 This takes place in the thirteenth episode of Season 3, "It's War."

 Transportation

 As of 2007, there were 9.77 mi of public roads in Robesonia, of which 1.60 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 8.17 mi were maintained by the borough.

-U.S. Route 422 is the only numbered highway serving Robesonia.
-It follows Penn Avenue along an east-west alignment through the borough, leading east 11 mi to Reading and west 15 mi to Lebanon.
+U.S. Route 422 serves Robesonia; it follows Penn Avenue along an east–west alignment through the borough, leading east 11 mi to Reading and west 15 mi to Lebanon.